 - Recover hair brightness, diminished by solar radiation

 - Reduce color variation caused by UVB rays

-Harnessing the power of rice, sustainably
+Harnessing the power of rice for hair color oxidation, sustainably

 When it’s time to consider ethical and sustainable issues, companies must take into account that half of the world’s population uses rice as the basic ingredient for their diet.
 Thus, employing this ingredient for non-feeding purposes can potentially interfere with economies and ecosystems: as the demand for rice grows, so does its price.

 In order to ensure the highest sustainability and ethical standards are applied, Provital makes Kerarice by using the waste products resulting from refining the grains of this species of rice.
 This becomes a sustainable practice as it doesn’t interfere with rice’s dietary use, while also contributing to the circular economy.